zzxwill/odps/intl.en-US/Best Practices/Export SQL operation result.md

 ## Use SQL Task and Tunnel to export data {#section_vyd_ntc_5db .section}

 SQL Task cannot export more than 10,000 records, whereas Tunnel can.
-You can use them in combination to export data.
+You can use them in combination You can use them in combination to export data.

 The sample code is as follows: